What Actually Happens in a Free Therapy Consultation in Pasadena (And Why This One Feels Different)

 Free Therapy Consultation in Pasadena — Ready to Find Out?

-I work with women and moms in person in Pasadena and virtually across California and Nevada — including the greater Los Angeles area.
+I work with women and moms in person in Pasadena and virtually across California and Nevada, including the greater Los Angeles area.

+If you’ve been sitting with this, the consultation is the smallest possible next step.
 Twenty minutes.
 No script.
 No pressure.
 Just a real conversation to see if this feels like a fit.

 You can learn more about how I approach this work, and what it looks like to work together here.